 How do I become part of the Minor in International Development and Conflict Management (MIDCM)?

 Students are admitted to MIDCM by means of an application process.
 The process typically opens late in the Fall semester each academic year, with a submission deadline for priority consideration that is early in the Spring semester.
 Admitted students start the program in the subsequent Fall semester.
-The application to join the 2021 cohort is currently open with a deadline of March 1, 2021.
+The application to join the 2021 cohort is currently open.
+Applications will be accepted and reviewed on a rolling basis.

 Who is eligible to apply for the program?
 How competitive is the application process?

 Applicants must be full-time students in good standing, with a cumulative GPA of 2.5 or higher.
 Not all applicants are admitted to the program.
 In selecting students for admission, the committee emphasizes academic achievement, as well as interest in international development, conflict management, and global affairs that has been demonstrated through coursework and other meaningful experiences, including study-abroad and service-learning programs, extracurricular activities, and foreign travel.

 Do I need to have declared a particular major or completed specific courses to apply to the program?

 No -- MIDCM welcomes applications from all undergraduate students.
 The program has enrolled a diverse assortment of students from dozens of majors across every undergraduate college and school at the University of Maryland.
 Relevant prior coursework is useful to support an application and for purposes of succeeding in the program, but not required for admission.

 When can I apply to the program?

 To be eligible to apply to the program, students are expected to have completed 15 credits of undergraduate coursework -- the equivalent of first semester of freshman year.
 Roughly one-quarter of students are admitted to start the program in their sophomore year, one-half in their junior year, and the remaining one-quarter in their senior year.